 - Service Coordination.

-- Printed materials and video-tapes are shared with families.
+- Printed materials and videos shared with families.

 - Representation at IFSP meetings and IEP meetings.